 Any current Scholar or undergraduate Scholars alum can become an Ambassador.
 Students are expected to commit at least 5 hours per semester to Ambassador activities.

 Build upon your Service Day experience and give back to the community throughout your time in Scholars.
 Scholars in Action is a student-run initiative that seeks to forge connections across Scholars programs and with the greater College Park community through service.

 Scholars Promoting and Revitalizing Care (SPARC)

 SPARC, or Scholars Promoting and Revitalizing Care, raises awareness about mental health and wellness in the Scholars community and across the UMD campus.
 Efforts include advocacy campaigns on campus as well as social media initiatives to build competency around mental health issues.

 Share ideas and goals on behalf of your classmates, organize events and serve as a sounding board for new initiatives in the community.
 The Student Advisory Board consists of one freshman and one sophomore representative from each of Scholars' programs.
 Applications open each fall semester for new representatives.

 Student Communications Committee

 The Student Communications Committee supports College Park Scholars with a variety of organizational communications efforts.
-The Committee photographs program excursions, creates content for social media, makes short-form videos, designs graphics and more.
+The Committee photographs program excursions, creates content for social media, makes short-form videos and more.